kiendaotac/lumen-installer/.github/CODE_OF_CONDUCT.md

 # Code of Conduct

-The Laravel Code of Conduct can be found in the [Laravel documentation](https://laravel.com/docs/contributions#code-of-conduct).
+The Lumen Code of Conduct can be found in the [Lumen documentation](https://lumen.laravel.com/docs/).